guardian360/InfoSec-Agent/README.md

 ## Creating installer executable
 How the installer executable is generated is defined in the generate-installer.iss Inno Setup Script file.
-There is a generate-installer.ps1 PowerShell script to easily generate the installer.
+There is a generate-installer.ps1 PowerShell script, located in the scripts directory, to easily generate the installer.
 The easiest way to generate the installer is to run this script in a PowerShell instance.

 To be able to execute the script, your PowerShell execution policy has to allow running scripts on your device (by default this is disabled in Windows).